kdanieladams/pong.js/readme.md

 # Pong.js
 ### by K. Daniel Adams

 This is pong for typescript.
-It's a bit more regimented than other JS syntaxes, and particularly well-suited to handle OOP conventions.

 ## Usage
 1. Clone the project.